 Resources Connection, Inc. ("Resources Connection"), a Delaware corporation, was incorporated on November 16, 1998.
 Resources Connection is a multinational professional services firm; its operating entities primarily provide services under the name Resources Global Professionals ("RGP" or the "Company").
-The Company is organized around client service teams utilizing experienced professionals and provides consulting and business support services in the areas of accounting; finance; corporate governance, risk and compliance; corporate advisory, strategic communications and restructuring; information management; human capital; supply chain management; healthcare solutions; and legal and regulatory.
+The Company is organized around client service teams utilizing experienced professionals and provides consulting and business support services in the areas of accounting; finance; governance, risk and compliance management; corporate advisory, strategic communications and restructuring; information management; human capital; supply chain management; and legal and regulatory.
 The Company has offices in the United States ("U.S."), Asia, Australia, Canada, Europe and Mexico.

 The Company's fiscal year consists of 52 or 53 weeks, ending on the last Saturday in May.
-The third quarters of fiscal 2016 and 2015 consisted of 13 weeks each.
+The first quarters of fiscal 2017 and 2016 each consisted of 13 weeks.